gatsbyjs/gatsby/docs/docs/building-an-ecommerce-site-with-shopify.md

 ## Querying Shopify data and listing products

 Open the Gatsby GraphiQL interface by visiting `http://localhost:8000/___graphql`.
-You should see several new types of nodes in the Explorer tab, like `allShopifyProduct`.
+With at least one example product added into Shopify you should see several new types of nodes in the Explorer tab, like `allShopifyProduct`.
 To query all products in your store sorted by title, try running the query:

 ```graphql
 {